atlasxomics/ShinyCell/README.md

 # Quick Start Guide
-The shiny app contains twelve tabs (highlighted in blue box), ...
+The shiny app currently contains eleven tabs , and this might be developed to more tabs in future.
+In the tab called Bubbleplot/Heatmap user can plot heatmap of the input genes.
+This tab is using Complexheatmap package and depending on the number of imported genes and the user local system, it might take a few minutes.
+This tab is under development and currently only support Heatmaps.